Working poor: Obstacles to uplift

 Many low-wage workers have to work multiple jobs in order to make ends meet.
 In 1996, 6.2 percent of the workforce held two or more full- or part-time jobs.
 Most of these people held two part-time jobs or one part-time job and one full-time job, but 4% of men and 2% of women held two full-time jobs at the same time.
-This can be physically exhausting and can often lead to short and long-term health problems.
+This can be physically exhausting and can often lead to short-term as well as long-term health problems.